Gudrun Burwitz: Later life and death

-Peter Finkelgruen, a German-Jewish investigative journalist, discovered that Burwitz provided financial support for SS-Scharführer Anton Malloth, a former Nazi prison guard and a fugitive war criminal.
+Peter Finkelgruen, a German-Jewish investigative journalist, discovered that Burwitz provided financial support for Anton Malloth, a former Nazi prison guard and a fugitive war criminal.
 In 2001, Malloth was convicted of beating at least 100 prisoners to death at the Theresienstadt concentration camp, including Finkelgruen's grandfather in 1942.

 Gudrun Burwitz died on 24 May 2018 at her home near Munich at the age of 88.